 A note on the last point above: In Europe, the legal frameworks for eCommerce change very frequently.
 The resulting work must be carried out promptly to minimize the risk of a legal warning.

 You will not become an expert in all these areas.
-Ideally, you will concentrate on a few areas, such as technical operations and web design.
-You will then leave the adding and managing of products, online law and online marketing or SEO to suitable employees.
-Or you can have these tasks done by a specialized agency.
-You want to offer services related to WooCommerce?
-Then think carefully in advance which of the mentioned services you can offer and which you would rather leave to other professionals.
+Ideally, you'll concentrate on a few areas, such as technical operations and web design.
+You'll then leave the adding and managing of products, online law, and online marketing or SEO to suitable employees.
+Or have a specialized agency take care of these tasks.
+Do you want to offer services related to WooCommerce?
+Then think carefully in advance which of the services mentioned you can offer and which you would rather leave to other professionals.

-Without seeing a project in detail, it is only possible to make a rough estimate of the costs involved in setting up and running a WooCommerce Shop.
+Without seeing a project in detail, one can only make a rough estimate of the costs involved in setting up and running a WooCommerce Shop.
 As is the case for every shop system the costs depend on many different factors.
 Here are just a few:

 - Do you already have a technical infrastructure (domain, web hosting and also third party systems for accounting, dispatch handling or customer administration)?
 Does this need to be further developed?

 - How many and what types of products will be included in the short, medium and long term?

 - How many visitors per month and page views per minute are you expecting?
 This is particularly important for hosting.
 Could there be peaks that go well beyond that estimation?
 For example seasonally, during sales campaigns or after press coverage?
 We explain how you can prepare your shop for these types of peaks in this article.

 - What technical knowledge and other know-how do you have as a shop owner?
 How much time can you invest yourself and what do you need to outsource?

 - Can your product range be distributed via standard sales processes or do you need special solutions for personalized goods, auctions, subscription models, etc.?
 Are there already ready-made plugins that can cover your workflow entirely or will the plugins need to be developed individually?